Newcastle University Overseas Research Scholarship (ORS) 2020/2021 for International PhD Students – UK

 - You must have already applied for and been offered a place to study at Newcastle University before you apply for a NUORS award.

-- Please complete the NUORS application form electronically and in accordance with the NUORS regulations, which are provided at the end of the application form.
+- Please complete the online NUORS application form and in accordance with the NUORS regulations.
 You will also be required to provide details of an academic referee; the University will then contact your referee directly.

 - If you experience problems with the application form, please contact Student Financial Support who can e-mail a copy of the form and the regulations to you.